ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0002-verifiable-credentials.md

 Depending on further research this will vary.

 Using the method of RSA Labs Project Mercury would mean us setting up the Office of the Public Guardian or the Ministry of Justice as an issuer.

+We also have the choice of building our own implementation to confidently sign and manage credentials.
+We should follow the same standards and guidelines to maintain ownership of the code and interopability.

+This would require us knowing the agreed upon proofing method that would be accepted by the wider industry.

 This would introduce issues with